Wheat dwarf virus

-Wheat dwarf virus (WDV) is a pathogenic plant virus in the family Geminiviridae.
+Wheat dwarf virus (WDV) is a plant pathogenic virus in the family Geminiviridae.
 The two isolates of WDV affect wheat and barley.
 It is spread by the leafhopper Psammotettix alienus.

 Hosts and symptoms

 There are two main types of strains of WDV, which can be distinguished by their host preference for either wheat (Triticum aestivum) or barley (Hordeum vulgare).
 WDV can cause a range of symptoms in their host plant that are both localized and systemic.
 For example, the growth of the plant can be stunted, appearing bush-like.
 The plant can have fewer tillers (stems produced by grass) and leaves than normally observed.
 Small parts of the leaf may also be affected by chlorosis, which can eventually take over the entire leaf.
 The number of spikes on the plant may be reduced or existing ones may be stunted.
 WDV is transmitted by leafhoppers, which suck phloem sap from the vegetative sections of wheat with their mouthparts, passing on the virus.
 This is a circulative, non-propagative transmission process.

-A study done by the Department of Virology in Prague-Ruzyně, Czech Republic, observed the reaction of selected winter wheat varieties to autumnal infection with WDV.
-Results were measured by examining the reduction in height of the plant and the grain yield.
-The Ludwig wheat, a very susceptible variety, has a reduction in height between 78–97%.
-They also had a reduction of grain yield, which was nearly 100%.
-Other less susceptible wheat varieties, like Banquet, still had a height reduction of about 70%, with a grain yield reduction of about 36%.
-Each wheat variety had several symptoms including necrotic spots and dying leaves.
-This study showed that large impacts that WDV can have on the growth of wheat during the winter in terms of height and overall yield.